Master’s thesis

 Who is authorised to write first and second reviews for the Master's thesis?

-• You can find an overview of the lecturers who are authorised to assess your Master's thesis for the first or second time in a table that you can download here.
+- You can find an overview of the lecturers who are authorised to act as first or second examiners for your Master’s thesis in a table which you can download here.

 Who decides who will be my second assessor?